PrefectHQ/prefect/docs/guides/automations.md

 ```

-Now in order for us to kick off a deployment similarly done in an automation, we can utilize the underlying trigger to help kick off the deployment.
-The prefect.yaml file needs us to capture the event that is thrown from a flow running, and staying in the running state for longer than 30 seconds.
-The prefect.yaml file would look like:
+Let's kick off a deployment with a trigger defined in a `prefect.yaml` file.
+Let's specify what we want to trigger when the event stays in a running state for longer than 30 seconds.
 ```yaml
 # Welcome to your prefect.yaml file!
 You can use this file for storing and managing
 # configuration for deploying your flows.
 We recommend committing this file to source